-How to Improve Your Keyword Rankings in Google
+12 Actions That Help Improve Your Google Keyword Rankings

 Would you rather have your competitor rank in the Answer Box for that search query?

-As far as we know, the Featured Snippet result isn’t going away anytime soon, and not ranking in it could mean lost visibility to your competitor, or even your “frenemy” Google.
+As far as we know, the featured snippet result isn’t going away anytime soon, and not ranking in it could mean lost visibility to your competitor, or even your “frenemy” Google.

 9. Build Valuable Inbound Links

-Start by looking for opportunities on your own website to cross-link to assets from keyword-rich anchor text.
-This will help drive users to relevant content, and build keyword association.
+Start by looking for opportunities on your website to cross-link to assets from keyword-rich anchor text.
+This will help drive users to relevant content and build keyword associations.

 Unfortunately, crafting a strong internal link strategy is only half of the battle.

 The other half is generating highly authoritative and valuable inbound links from third-party websites.

 This can seem overwhelming, but there are some key tactics to hone in on: